mcleod-ideafix/modplay/README.md

 - Sound Blaster or register 100% compatible sound card present and initialized (run CTCM.EXE if your card is a jumperless ISA card).
 - ISA DMA subsystem present.
 - A correctly set up BLASTER environment variable (CTCM.EXE sets a valid one).
 Currently, only DMA 1 and 3 are supported.
+- CWSTUB.EXE available in current directory or system PATH

 ## Limitations
 - Some effects are not yet supported.
 Hopefully, rarely used ones.